ZhenrongQu/CMPT789-Project/PasswordCracker/readME.md

 Overview:
 This project is for CMPT789.
-The program is about password cracker, based on dictionary attack.
+The program is about to avoid the password cracker, based on dictionary attack.
+After the user enters a password, the program will match the password with each entry in the dictionary to check whether the password has been cracked.

+Environment delpoyment:
+Download MongoDB Compass and Studio 3T
+Deploy the MongoDB environment: pip install pymongo brew services start mongodb check MongoDB status: brew services list

-Global variables list:
+Variables list:
 1. client: local MongoDB url: mongodb://localhost:27017/
-2. collection: current working collection
-3. userInfo: MongoDB collection stores user credential
+2. userInfo: MongoDB collection stores user credential
-4. password_list: The password collection.
+3. password_list: The password collection.
-5. role: user's role (login as admin or user)
+4. role: user's role (login as admin or user)
-6. input_user_name: user input password used for credential
+5. input_user_name: user input password used for credential
-7. input_user_password: user input password used for creential
+6. input_user_password: user input password used for creential
-8. password: password retrieved from DB
+7. password: password retrieved from DB
-9. input_password: password used input used for check the dictionary
+8. input_password: password used input used for check the dictionary
 9. hashed_password: hashed password by SHA256
-10. mode: user input to determine working mode:
+10. choice: user input to determine working mode:
 1, search: Perform MongoDB query to determine whether the password is already in the DB or not.
 This mode can be used by both admin and user.
 2, add: Add new password into DB.
 This mode can only be used by admin.
 When login as user, this method will not display.
+3，Check log: Only available for admin, it will display the activities log.
 11. hashed_password_list: The hashed password collection.
 12. event_log: The .txt file to store log event.